Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 • In a small bowl, add all of the savory seasonings and stir to combine.
 In another small bowl, add all of the sweet glaze/dipping sauce ingredients, and stir to combine.

-• Pour the proofed dough onto your work surface no flour is needed to roll and shape the pretzels).
+• Finish the pretzels – Pour the proofed dough onto your work surface no flour is needed to roll and shape the pretzels).
 Gently shape into a log and cut with a sharp knife, or bench scraper into 6 equal-sized pieces.
 Using the pads of your hands, roll the pieces into strips about 18" long.

-• Shaping the pretzel – place the dough strip into a U shape.
+• Place the dough strip into a U shape.
 Cross the tops once, then once more.
 Take the top ends and fold them down onto the bottom of the U. This is a good demo with pictures on how to shape pretzels.

 • Place the shaped pretzels on the baking sheet and lightly brush with the baking soda wash.
 Note – If using pretzel salt or flaky sea salt for your topping, add after you brush the pretzels with the soda wash.

-• Remove from the oven and immediately brush each pretzel liberally with the melted butter.
+• Remove the pretzels from the oven and immediately brush each pretzel liberally with the melted butter.
 Then top with the toppings.
 The pretzels are great warm or at room temperature.

 RECIPE NOTES